Maragondon: Kaynipa Cove Awaits to be Discovered

 The beach is actually not part of our itinerary because we originally intended to go to El Fraile (Fort Drum).
 But the unrelenting weather did not allow us to go and reach the historic fortress.

 We left the small barrio of Patungan (Brgy Mercedes) early in the morning on a small fishing boat.
 Like in our previous expeditions, Mang Victor is our guide.
 The seas were calm at the start, but as we go further from the shore the seas slowly went wild.
 Fearing that the strong waves would eventually ‘crush’ our boat, we were advised to abort and return to shore.
 Trusting with the man with more than thirty years experience on the open sea, we followed his advice, and at the same time dismayed with the unpredictable weather.
 But we’re offered a consolation: he told us of a cove where we can dock.

 Even from the distance, we can see a tiny strip of white sandy shore.
 When we reached the shore, we were further amazed and appreciated its beauty.
 But the first thing that we noticed is its quietness.

 The beach is located in Barangay Sapang and is situated between the famous Caylabne Beach Resort and Boracay de Cavite.
 The cliffs and the lush green forest that surrounds the beach compliments its breathtaking view.
 And being inside the cove, the waves coming here are calm which makes swimming ideal.
 It still has ivory sands and clean water, considering its proximity to the Manila Bay.
 Its serene environment gives you a feeling of being touched by nature.
 At one end of the cove are rocky terrains and rock formation that was carved by nature since long ago.
 A perfect place for snorkeling.

-Aside from us, a couple was also here enjoying its beauty.
+Aside from our group, a couple was also here enjoying its beauty.
 They pitched a tent and they were staying here for two days when we met them.
 And of course, we did bathe on its waters and enjoyed the beach to the fullest.

 At the distance the El Fraile, Corregidor and Bataan are visible.
 But we regret not staying overnight to witness the beautiful sunset.